Links on Super Easy may earn us a commission. Our Editorial Guideline.

 You may also come across results from people search sites that directly tell you who the owner is.

-When searching for a professional email, the domain (the part after @) typically indicates the associated organization, so its websites or LinkedIn may appear in the results.
+For professional emails, the domain (the part after @) indicates the associated organization, so its websites or LinkedIn may appear in the results.
 And if the prefix corresponds to a full name, e.g. john.doe or johndoe, you’ll likely locate the specific page about the individual.

 If you don’t find direct results, looking up the email domain alone can identify associated businesses more straightforwardly.
 Once you know the organizations tied to the domain, consider reaching out and asking if they can confirm who the email belongs to.